 Binance app for iPhone vs Android App

-During our comparison analysis of Binance app for iPhone vs Android app, it is evident that not much can separate the two.
+During our comparative analysis of the Binance app for the iPhone vs Android app, it is evident that not much can separate the two.
 Both offer the same trading functions, including limit orders and basic chart analysis.
 Additionally, all coins are there and US traders cannot use either of them.
 The company is in the midst of a new exchange creation for US customers.
 Thus, we might see the corresponding app coming along with the new trading platform as well.

-The only major difference is the fact that you can download the Android app directly from Google Play. iOS users would need to go through Binance website instead since the company withdrew from the Apple store.
+The only major difference is the fact that you can download the Android app directly from Google Play. iOS users would need to go through the Binance website instead since the company withdrew from the Apple store.

 Review Binance app for iPhone and Android App: Binance App Pros and Cons